 Bank of China definition

-The PBOC oversaw business transactions and credit until 1978, the State Council then split off commercial banking functions of the PBOC into four independent state-owned banks, including the Bank of China (BOC).
+Until 1978, the PBOC oversaw business transactions and credit.
+The State Council then split off commercial banking functions of the PBOC into four independent state-owned banks, including the Bank of China (BOC).